loginom/admin-guide-en-omegat/data/README.md

 ## Personal Analytics

-Настольные компоненты, предназначенные для автономной обработки данных на персональном компьютере, доступны в редакциях Community и Personal.
+Desktop components designated for stand-alone data processing using personal computers are available in Community and Personal editions.
 They contain only one component - [Loginom Desktop](./desktop/README.md).

 ![Editions for Personal Work.](./loginom-desktop-comparison.svg)